Jean Cramer, Marysville City Council Candidate, Wants To Keep Michigan Town ‘A White Community’

 Mayor Pro Tem Kathy Hayman wasn’t so circumspect in her response, saying that she was too shocked and upset to talk.

 Hayman explained that her father had come from Syria and owned a bar in the community.
 The room in which the group was meeting was named after Hayman’s father, who served as an elected official in Marysville for 55 years.
-Hayman added that her son in law was black and her grandchildren were bi-racial.
+Hayman added that her son-in-law was black and her grandchildren were bi-racial.

-“I take this very personally what you’ve said, and I know that there’s nothing I can say that’s going to change your mind….
-We just need to have more kindness — that’s it,” she said.
+“I take this very personally what you’ve said, and I know that there’s nothing I can say that’s going to change your mind… We just need to have more kindness — that’s it,” she said.

 Michigan city council candidate Jean Cramer wants to keep community as White "as possible" https://t.co/SgddrtQ9B5 pic.twitter.com/atOJXjVA0T